Enflick/kbcli/docs/kbcmd/kbcmd-walkthrough.md

 ## Prerequisites
-This walkthrough assumes that killbill is running in localhost:8080 with username/password set to 'username' and 'password'.
+This walkthrough assumes that killbill is running in localhost:8080 with username/password set to 'admin' and 'password'.
 If your killbill installation has different values, you can set the values through exporting the appropriate KB_* variables.
 (For details run `kbcmd -h`)